denvrdata/denvrdemos/langchain/nvidia/README.md

 LLM.invoke("What is a Large Language Model?")
 ```

-NOTE: We just going to use a small Qwen2.5 model for 2 reasons
+NOTE: We using a small Qwen2.5 model for 2 reasons

 1. We're focused on learning rather than performance
 2. You can still set device='cpu'` if you don't have a GPU.
 It'll just be slow :)